-- A DSM-IV (or current edition) psychiatric diagnosis for which the medication is being prescribed; - Target symptoms; - Treatment goals (expected benefits); - Risks of treatment, including common side effects, laboratory finding, and uncommon but potentially severe adverse events; - Risks of no treatment; - Overall potential benefit to risk of treatment; - Alternative treatments available and/or tried; - The date the child was first placed in current placement; - Child's current weight in pounds; and - Child's date of birth, necessary to classify child as a child (age 1-12 years) or as an adolescent (age 13-18 years), because some medications are approved for children but not adolescents and vice versa.
+- A DSM-5 (or current edition) psychiatric diagnosis for which the medication is being prescribed; - Target symptoms; - Treatment goals (expected benefits); - Risks of treatment, including common side effects, laboratory finding, and uncommon but potentially severe adverse events; - Risks of no treatment; - Overall potential benefit to risk of treatment; - Alternative treatments available and/or tried: - The date the child was first placed in current placement; - Child's current weight in pounds; and - Child's date of birth, necessary to classify child as a child (age 1-12 years) or as an adolescent (age 13-18 years), because some medications are approved for children but not adolescents and vice versa.

 Included in the idea of informed consent is the consideration of alternative treatments and trauma-informed care.
 The concept of trauma-informed care is a huge paradigm shift for the entire system that will take some time.
 The Introduction and General Principles Section of the Parameters promote a trauma-informed child and family-serving system where all parties involved recognize and respond to the varying impact of traumatic stress on those who have contact with the system, including youth, caregivers, and service providers.
-A robust trauma-informed system would not only screen for trauma exposure and related symptoms, but would also use culturally appropriate, evidence-based assessments and treatment.
+A robust trauma-informed system would not only screen for trauma exposure and related symptoms, but would also use culturally and linguistically appropriate, evidence-based assessments and treatment.

 In 2015, the 84th Texas Legislature added Tex.
 Fam.
 Code § 266.012 regarding comprehensive assessments.
+In Texas, this is the CANS 2.0, described in detail in the "Health Care" chapter.
 Not later than the 45th day after the date a child enters the conservatorship of DFPS, the child shall receive a developmentally appropriate comprehensive assessment.
-The assessment must include:
+This statute was updated in